learn-co-curriculum/phase-3-ruby-advanced-class-methods-readme/README.md

 We already have a method to read `@@people`, `Person.all`, so why not use that method in `Person.find_by_name`?
 Within a class method, how do we call another class method?
 What is the scope of the class method?
-What is self? **The class itself**.
+What is `self`? **The class itself**.
 Consider:

 ```ruby